Lyme Disease Prevention

 - Clean and maintain your lawn: grass mowed short, and all debris tidied up.

 - Choose non-friendly deer plants.
-Deer carry a large amount of ticks.
+Deer carry many ticks.

 - Check favorite hiding places for ticks.
 This would include retaining walls, fences, and brick walls.

-- Call the professionals, like Mosquito Squad of Southeastern Mass for barrier spray protection and strategic tick tube placement.
-Rodents use these tubes to line their dens.
-This method of treatment eliminates ticks in the larva stage without endangering the rodents.
+- Call the professionals, like Mosquito Squad of Southeastern Massachusetts for barrier treatment protection and strategic tick tube placement.
+Rodents use the cotton in these tubes to line their dens.
+This method of treatment reduces ticks while still in the larva stage without endangering the rodents.

 Symptoms of Lyme Disease include: